Does the World Series Winner Predict the Outcome of the Presidential Election?

 In the end, I’d recommend you just flip a coin.
 Heads, your candidate wins.
 Tails, the other guy wins.
 Virtual coins are available at no cost online at: http://www.random.org/coins.
 (By the way, flip two coins 29 times to see if you can match or beat the streak of seven consecutive matches.
 My best streak was five consecutive matches.)

-So, with the understanding that the probability is 58.6% that the World Series winner will predict the outcome of the Presidential Election, I predict that the Cleveland Guardians (AL) will battle the Los Angeles Dodgers (NL) in this year’s Fall Classic.
+So, with the understanding that the probability is 58.6% that the World Series winner will predict the outcome of the Presidential Election, I predict that the New York Yankees (AL) will battle the Los Angeles Dodgers (NL) in this year’s Fall Classic.
 If so, here’s the League-Political Party match-up:

 Year